-Project Compliance with Policy AB 1327 (California Solid Waste Reuse and Recycling Access Act of 1991), which requires local agencies to adopt ordinances mandating the use of recyclable materials in development projects.
-AB 1826 requires implementation of organic waste recycling program to diver organic waste generated by businesses, including multifamily residential dwelling that consist of five or more units.
+Applicable Policies of The Fullerton Plan Project Compliance with Policy AB 1327 (California Solid Waste Reuse and Recycling Access Act of 1991), which requires local agencies to adopt ordinances mandating the use of recyclable materials in development projects.
+AB 1826 requires implementation of organic waste recycling program to divert organic waste generated by businesses, including multifamily residential dwelling that consist of five or more units.
 Therefore, the proposed project supports safe and efficient management of waste.
-Consistent: See response to Policy P23.6.
+P23.7 Waste Management Consistent: See response to Policy P23.6.
+Support projects, programs, policies and regulations to consider project level solid waste management needs at the site and building design stages.